Huffman Coding

 Encoding the Huffman binary tree:

-As discussed above, the left nodes are assigned 0 bit and right nodes 1 bit.
+As discussed above, the left nodes are assigned 0 bit and the right nodes 1 bit.
 In this way, codes are generated for all paths from the root node to any child node.

 Huffman Compression technique: